HansongProgramming/CapstoneAiCoreDesktop/README.md

 1. Upload high-resolution images of the bloodstain patterns from the crime scene.
 2. Select Blood spatters by Pressing Add Points
 3. Wait as the system analyzes the stains for you!
+4. You can press add head to see where the expected Area of convergence is.
+5. The Export(2d view) buttons saves an image of the image with the layers of analysis.
+6. The Export(3d view) buttons saves the plotter as a png image including all actors and scene.

+### Theme and customization
+1. Light mode is added inside edit > switch to light mode
+2. Alternatively, dark mode is inside edit > switch to dark mode when light mode is toggled.
 ---

 ## Contributions